ManuelGil/vscode-nextjs-generator/README.md

          "components",
          "routers"
      ], // The types of files to watch for changes.
-Example: "controllers", "components", "routers" "nextjs.server.turbo": true, // Enable Turbo Mode for NextJS server (Only for NextJS 14 or later) "nextjs.server.experimentalHttps": true, // Enable HTTPS for the NextJS server (Only for NextJS 14 or later) }
+Example: "controllers", "components", "routers" "nextjs.files.showPath": true, // Show the path of the file in the file name.
+Example: "home.component.tsx (pages/home)" "nextjs.server.turbo": true, // Enable Turbo Mode for NextJS server (Only for NextJS 14 or later) "nextjs.server.experimentalHttps": true, // Enable HTTPS for the NextJS server (Only for NextJS 14 or later) }